ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/data-layout-basics.md

 ## Data layout basics

-When refering to data layout in the context of programming, we usually mean the memory representation of the variables that belong to a data structure or an object, which means the way these variables are mapped as bytes in the memory of the computer.
+Data layout refers to the memory representation of the variables that belong to a data structure or an object.
+It describes the way the variables are stored in memory.

-For example, let's assume you are creating a 3D simulation program or a game where you want to model the movement of thousands of particles and you have the following data structures for the 3D objects:
+For example, assume you are creating a 3D simulation program or a game where you want to model the movement of thousands of particles and you have the following data structures for the 3D objects:

 ```C
 // Helper struct of a 3D vector with x, y, z, coordinates